 - Announcements of general interest to faculty, staff and/or the student body of the University by academic units, University departments and/or student organizations are the only type of material(s) permitted.
 Outside agencies must advertise via the Candor.
 The Office of Career and Personal Development will distribute Job opportunity announcements.
-All announcements must meet the educational goals and promote the mission of the University. - 2.
-Student organizations that wish to post publicity announcements must first secure an approval from the Student Engagement and Experience Center staff. - 3.
-Academic units and University departments are permitted to post without approval. - 4.
-All announcements require the name of the academic unit, department, or organization and the name and phone number of a contact person.
-The posting will be limited for three weeks. - 5.
-The only two acceptable means of posting announcements on the bulletin boards is either by using pushpins or by stapling.
-Taping is not allowed. - 6.
-The posting of University publicity announcements is limited to the following designated areas:
+All announcements must meet the educational goals and promote the mission of the University. - Student organizations that wish to post publicity announcements must first secure an approval from the Office of Student Activities. - Academic units and University departments are permitted to post without approval. - All announcements require the name of the academic unit, department, or organization and the name and phone number of a contact person.
+The posting will be limited for three weeks. - The only two acceptable means of posting announcements on the bulletin boards is either by using pushpins or by stapling.
+Taping is not allowed. - The posting of University publicity announcements is limited to the following designated areas: